bnjmntmm/bnjmntmm/README.md

   </a>
 </h1>

-Student and aspiring Game Dev
+Student and aspiring Game Dev from Hamburg
 -----------------------------

 I'm studying computer science with a focus on game development and interest in ML